JSX ATR 42-600 on the ramp

 A US Federal Aviation Administration-approved supplemental type certificate covering Starlink’s install on ATR 72-500 and ATR 72-600 turboprops is “pending,” according to SpaceX’s Starlink Aviation web site.
 The ATR 42-600 is not mentioned but given JSX’s promise, it is presumably in the works.

 JSX is poised to grow its ATR fleet to support further expansion.
-Its first and forthcoming second leased ATR 42-600 were formerly operated by Silver Airways.
+Its first ATR 42-600, and a forthcoming second leased -600, were formerly operated by Silver Airways.

 Behind the scenes, ATR has worked to secure the necessary approvals to ensure that JSX can expand its network to challenging airports.